 A residential landlord/tenant action applies to the rental of a non-commercial dwelling unit and is an action filed by a landlord against a tenant or a tenant against a landlord on common disputes such as payment of rent, non-compliance or breach of a lease or rental agreement.

 A landlord (the owner or lessor of a dwelling) may file a residential landlord or tenant action.
 A real estate company, acting as a landlord’s agent, may also file a landlord / tenant action but cannot represent the landlord in court.
+Real estate agents are only allowed to proceed on uncontested eviction cases.
+Once a tenant files an Answer, the agent may not proceed any farther and the property owner must take over the eviction case.
 If you have a commercial, agricultural or personal property lease, you should consult an attorney for the proper procedures to resolve disputes.

 You may wish to consult with an attorney or familiarize yourself with the procedures for enforcing your rights under your lease.